pmijar/DefectDetection/README.md

  * __EfficientNetB0__
  * __Xception__

+Additioanlly, The top custom layers added to the pre-trained model are as follows:

+#### Layer-1
+* __Conv2D Layer:__ We start with a 2D convolutional layer featuring 32 filters and a kernel size of 3, which processes the output from the base model.
+Next, we have:
+* __BatchNormalization:__ This step normalizes the activations from the previous layer.
+* __Activation ("ReLU"):__ Here, we apply the ReLU activation function to introduce non-linearity.
+* __MaxPooling2D:__ A max pooling operation is performed with a pool size of 3 and a stride of 2, which helps to downsample the feature maps.

+#### Layer-2
+* __Conv2D Layer:__ Another convolutional layer with 64 filters and a smaller kernel size of 2, followed by:
+* __BatchNormalization__
+* __Activation ("ReLU")__
+* __MaxPooling2D:__ This layer uses a pool size of 2 and a stride of 1 to further downsample the feature maps.
+* __Dropout Layer:__ To reduce overfitting, added a dropout layer with a rate of 0.2, which randomly sets 20% of the activations to zero during training.
+* __BatchNormalization:__ Additional normalization after the dropout layer.
+* __Flatten Layer:__ This layer flattens the feature maps into a one-dimensional vector, feeding the fully connected Dense layer.

+#### Dense Layer: There are two fully connected (dense) layers:
+* The first dense layer consists of 256 neurons with ReLU activation.
+* The second dense layer has 128 neurons, also with ReLU activation.

+#### Output Layer:
+* The last dense layer generates the output, corresponding to the number of defect classes, utilizing the softmax activation function to classify into multiple categories.

-Each model is trained and evaluated using the same dataset, and accuracy performance metrics were used for comparison across each of the selected models.
+Each of these models are trained and evaluated using the same dataset, with accuracy performance metrics used for comparison across each of the selected models.

- Model training accuracy and loss Stats
+ Model training accuracy and loss Stats:
 ```
  Results for InceptionV3:
  * Training Accuracy: 0.8211768865585327